codesections-personal/codesections/content/blog/gutenberg-vs-hugo/index.md

 that these results are specific to both my site and my computer.
 In particular, my site currently has
 [a lot](https://www.codesections.com/projects/codesections-website/) of
-syntax highlighting, so it's entirely possible that Gutenberg might eek out a win on a site with less syntax highlighting.
+syntax highlighting, so it's entirely possible that Gutenberg might eke out a win on a site with less syntax highlighting.

 ## Template Syntax

+This is another area that could either be all important or totally irrelevant, depending entirely on your use case.
+It's entirely possible to use Hugo, Gutenberg, or any other static site generator entirely by selecting themes built by other people without ever building your own theme or customizing an existing theme.
+In that case, you don't need to care about the syntax at all.
+However, if you do intend to customize a theme or if—like me—you want the control that comes from building your own theme from scratch, then you'll spend a lot of time interacting with the template syntax.

 Hugo's syntax was one of it's major pain points for me, and Gutenberg's is a big improvement.
 Apparently I'm not alone: frustration with Hugo's template